rargo/vim-line-jump/readme.txt

 		default is 0, the candidate lines will not be highlighted

 Please note:
+	It not works in vim7.3, I haven't try any version under 7.3.
+	It works in vim7.4(official vim7.4 release), and version 7.4.430(compiled from source)

 	default 'f' map key conflicts with NERDTree key maps.
 	It cause when start vim, enter NERDTree, 'f' key is not working, you have to leave NERDTree window, enter it again, to make 'f' key work.

 rargo.m@gmail.com 2014.09.28
 Distributed under the same terms as Vim itself.